CPT-Jack-A-Castle/NoPyFy_Ransomware/README.md

-## if You not know how to build-up this Virus Paid me for Build and knock me Telegram for build order, Click [here](https://t.me/TigerMatee).
+## if You not know how to build-up this Virus Paid me 200$ I will Build and setup for your own server and knock me Telegram for build order, Click [here](https://t.me/TigerMatee).
 In form, leave those feature which didn't want you.
 It's very simple to fill form.
 Try...it.</br>
 Get Now -
 <a href="https://t.me/TigerMatee" target="blank"><img align="center" src="https://user-images.githubusercontent.com/88558310/129912232-184e609a-9c2b-4191-917b-947eb7a0ce59.png" alt="click-here-button" height="50" width="150" /></a></br>